Peaceful at Heart:

 While there are plenty of books by men, for men, on the topic of “Christian masculinity,” these books generally fail to address men’s propensities for violence and the traditional inequity between men and women, often endorsing inequity and sanctioning aggressive behaviour as an appropriate “manly” response to conflict.
 Peaceful at Heart cuts through this conversation by offering a uniquely Anabaptist Christian perspective on masculinity.

 Much has been written describing the characteristics of masculinity and the impacts of patriarchy.
 Instead, this volume moves the dialogue in the direction of building a vision of discipleship, community and peace as an alternative for men's lives.
-Rather than supporting patriarchy and nationalism commonly advanced in traditional Christian thought, this volume draws on an Anabaptist perspective of faith which invites men to experience God's call to live at peace and be peacemakers.
+Rather than supporting the patriarchy and nationalism commonly advanced in traditional Christian thought, this volume draws on an Anabaptist perspective of faith which invites men to experience God's call to live at peace and be peacemakers.

 The vision of masculinity presented in this book is more peaceful, just, caring, life-giving for men, and more sensitive to women and children than both traditional images of masculinity and the hypermasculine images promoted by contemporary popular culture and wider evangelical Christianity.
 Peaceful at Heart addresses men and masculinity using Anabaptist theological themes of discipleship, community, and peace.